How to Claim Bodily Injury From an Accident

 • Blood money, in case of death as a result of an accident.

-If an insurance provider delays or denies payments, you can submit a complaint to SAMA Care.
+If an insurance provider delays or denies payments, you can submit a complaint to the Insurance Authority in Saudi.
 Alternatively, if the issue is not resolved, you can get in touch with the Ombudsman Center in Saudi.
-Learn more about Insurance dispute.
+Learn more about insurance disputes in this blog!

 Stay safe, stay insured

 For everyone’s safety, keep a first aid kit in your car; A well-stocked first-aid kit can help you respond effectively to common injuries and emergencies!
 By the same token, make sure you have adequate insurance coverage too.
-Compare car insurance policies and quotes instantly online on wakeel.
+Compare car insurance policies and quotes instantly online in Saudi.

 Did you find this blog helpful?